-We're calling on everyone to agree a 'COPE Framework' and review it regularly.
 If you have additional practical ideas about what would help you to cope please e-mail framework@kent.ac.uk, as we will be regularly updating and reviewing this guide in light of what you tell us has worked for you.
+The Executive Group are also reviewing any short term policy or process requirements that might be adjusted to relieve some of the pressures on staff.
+These will be announced separately to the COPE Framework.

-In this resource pack, you will find a range of practical guidance and options to enable you and your manager to put together a COPE Framework that works for you.
+In this resource pack, you will find a range of practical guidance and options to enable you and your manager to put together a personal COPE Framework that works for you and continues to do so during these uncertain times.
 The Framework should take into account the pressures and complexities of the way we are working now.
 The resources have been designed to help you:

-- Identify the best ways for you to Collaborate with your colleagues and others across the University, when we are all balancing many priorities and by necessity working well outside our normal patterns - Recognise that you have the support of the University to Organise your working day, in as much as is possible, so that it works for you.
+• Identify the best ways for you to Collaborate with your colleagues and others across the University, when we are all balancing many priorities, including home schooling once again, and by necessity working well outside our normal patterns

+- Recognise that you have the support of the University to Organise your working day, in as much as is possible, so that it works for you.
 If you are a line manager, you are empowered to support those in your team to reduce any necessary workload pressure and re-prioritise essential tasks, in whatever way works best in your local context - Access guides and other resources which will help you Prepare for the ongoing uncertainty of the Coronavirus situation, and take the necessary action to prevent difficulties further down the line - Feel that at least some of the unnecessary pressure on you has been reduced, so that you can restore your emotional resources and Enable yourself to stay well over the time to come